magellantech/DriveFileSearcher/README.md

 The project includes a 'bin' folder that contains pre-built binaries.
 To run the application using these binaries:

-1. Navigate to the 'bin' folder.
+    Navigate to the 'bin' folder.

-2. Right-click on the executable file (with a `.exe` extension) and select "Run as administrator."
+    Double-click on the executable file (with a .exe extension).
+The executable will automatically run with administrator privileges.

-3. Follow on-screen instructions to interact with the application.
+    Follow on-screen instructions to interact with the application.

 ## Opening as Administrator